koddo/org-clock-statusbar-app/README.md

 It is controlled by AppleScript:

 ```
-$ osascript -e 'tell application "org-clock-status" to clock in "some task"'
+$ osascript -e 'tell application "org-clock-statusbar" to clock in "some task"'
-$ osascript -e 'tell application "org-clock-status" to clock out'
+$ osascript -e 'tell application "org-clock-statusbar" to clock out'
-$ osascript -e 'tell application "org-clock-status" to swap red and black'
+$ osascript -e 'tell application "org-clock-statusbar" to swap red and black'
 now checked
 ```